netanellevine/Bayesian_Network/README.md

 The purpose of this algorithm is to determine if two variables in the graph are independent given other variables as evidence, the given conditional statement shown as ```Xa q Xb | Xc```  when we ask the algorithm if ```Xa``` and ```Xb``` are independents given ```Xc``` as evidence.
 The format of the query should be:
 ````
-variable1-variable2|evidence1=outcome1,evidence2=outcome2...
+variable1-variable2|evidence1,evidence2...
 ````
 Where `variable1` and `variable2` are the variables we want to determine if they are independent given the evidence.
-The `evidence1` and `evidence2` are the variables we want to use as evidence.
+`evidence1` and `evidence2` are the variables we want to use as evidence.
-The `outcome1` and `outcome2` are the outcomes of the evidence variables.
 _Note that the query can have 0 evidence variables._

 The Algorithm is as follows: